 The typical review cycle for a Letter submission is 6-8 weeks.
 Unlike regular papers which are queued for publication, an accepted Letter submission will be published in the next available issue.
 Another difference from regular papers is that multiple revisions are strongly discouraged for Letters because of the emphasis on rapid publication.
 Therefore, a Letter submission that requires only minor changes may be accepted without resubmission and review again by the editorial team, while an otherwise acceptable submission may be rejected if it requires significant revision that is not feasible for a short period of time.

-Letters are limited to 4 pages when published.
-Although we don’t want to be overly strict, submissions that are significantly longer than this limit will be returned without review.
+Letters are limited to 4 pages.
+Submissions that are longer than this limit will be returned without review.

 For further information concerning tools and information to assist with article preparation and submission, the proof review process, and ordering reprints please visit the IEEE Author Digital Tool Box.

 Yunwei (Ryan) Li